 How long should you plan to stay on Mount Olympus?

 If you want to climb Mount Olympus, plan for a minimum of 3 nights in this beautiful part of northern Greece.
 You may only want to be on the mountain for 1 night, but you might find that 2 nights is required.
 Some hikers choose to stay even longer by choice.

 2 Nights on Mount Olympus

 Spend the first night in Litochoro, and allow for 2 nights on Mount Olympus.

 Most fit hikers only need one night on Olympus.
-If you take the Skala (E4) trail, it’s possible for casual hikers to make it back down to Prionia after summiting Mytikas, especially if you only go to Skolio, but don’t waste time sitting around for too long admiring the views.
+If you take the Skala (E4) trail, it’s possible for casual hikers to make it back down to Prionia after summiting Mytikas, especially if you only go to Skolio, but don’t waste time sitting around for too long admiring the awesome views.

 1 Night on Mount Olympus